blade-lang/blade/README.md

 - Simple syntax and minimal keywords.
 - Dynamically typed.
+- First-class package management (Package management is built into the language module system).
 - Fast.
 - Comprehensive builtin functions.
 - Object-oriented (only supports single inheritance for now.